ferricfelix/fall-2017-hw2/README.md

 ## Problem 1

-Write a function that draws a N by N game board.
+Write a function that prints an N by N game board.
 The function definition should be:

 ```python
 def draw_board(n):